RTA Reforms and the Impacts on Legal Costs

 Under the current regime, costs of Road Traffic Accident Claims are dealt with under CPR 45, relating to all RTA Personal Injury matters where the case is allocated to the Fast Track.
 The amount received usually varies based on whether the matter settles within the Portal or outside of the Portal, the latter of which allows up to an additional 20% of the damages recovered to be claimed as costs, aswell as disbursements in line with CPR 45.19 and CPR 45.29.

 With the RTA Reforms not allowing for any costs to be recovered in cases where the matter is valued at less than £5,000, this will impact the level of costs that will be paid out in RTA claims.

 However, as stated above in order for compensation to be awarded, a medical report is required to quantify the injuries sustained whether the case is valued at lower than £5,000 or higher.
 So how will these medical reports be funded in cases with no legal representation or award for costs?
 The current discussions are to expand the scope of the med-co system to fund medical reports for Claimants who are unrepresented but where a medical report is necessary for their case.

 For further information regarding the current RTA Claims process, please see our article here.

-We hold vast experience in the preparation of Bills of Costs in cases where fixed costs apply and in those cases which are subject to assessment.
-We can also assist in preparing Costs Budgets, negotiating legal costs and representing at any costs hearings.
+We hold vast experience in the dispute of fixed costs claims, preparation of applications or Bills of Costs in cases where fixed costs apply, and in those cases which are subject to assessment.
+We can also assist in preparing Costs Budgets, negotiating legal costs and providing representation at any costs hearings.

-Should you wish to discuss your case with us, please contact us on 01204 397302 or firstname.lastname@example.org.
-Alternatively, you may complete our online enquiry form, and we will contact you.
+Should you wish to discuss your case with us, please contact us on 01204 397302 or email the team at firstname.lastname@example.org.
+Alternatively, you may complete our online enquiry form (see below), and we will contact you as soon as possible.